assareh/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-5.md

 </div>

 ???
+the application methods are usually the ones that are more interesting to think about. cloud, k8s if we're on prem we may not have those, but we have another solution called approle which can solve this as well. in general though we'll want to use the mechanism native to that platform if one is available.

+approle is really cool in that again we're thinking about how can we generate security when we don't actually trust any one particular thing. and so with approle we created a construct where like hey maybe you're using VRA provisioning and then you're using chef configuration management, well, let me pass an encrypted APP ID through VRA. and then i'll send the role ID via chef. i'm gonna assume that somebody is not going to simultaneously compromise both of those systems in order to compromise approle.

+we're able to combine these two things together, generate one time tokens so that I can then create a long lived token to authenticate to vault in a secure fashion, where neither of the orchestration methods that actually got me those credentials were able to compromise unless somebody could compromise the whole system together.

 * Userpass - Allows users to authenticate with username and password managed by Vault
 * GitHub - Allows users to authenticate with their GitHub personal access tokens
 * LDAP - Allows users to authenticate against an LDAP server with their username and password managed by that server.